-- (2) pay the enrollment confirmation deposition in order to secure priority registration, and - (3) if you want on-campus housing, pay the housing deposit to secure housing space.
+- (1) confirm your plans to attend and - (2) pay the enrollment confirmation deposition in order to secure priority registration, and - (3) if you want on-campus housing, pay the housing deposit to secure housing space.

 Register with comparable students (exact dates differ among CSUs); your CSU advisor will provide those dates.